aetperf/aetperf.github.io/_posts/2025-11-27-An-Example-ETL-Pipeline-with-dlt-SQLMesh-DuckDB.md

 ### SQLMesh Audits

-One feature I found particularly useful is SQLMesh's audits — these are data quality checks that run automatically after model execution.
+One feature we found particularly useful is SQLMesh's audits : these are data quality checks that run automatically after model execution.
 SQLMesh supports two types:

 **1. Built-in Audits** (defined inline in the MODEL):
 ```sql